ADHD in the Classroom: Effective Teacher Resources and Strategies

 It’s important to prepare students with ADHD for any kind of transition.
 Students with ADHD sometimes struggle to get back into gear after a break like recess or lunchtime.
 A few minutes before the break is over, you can help them wind down by asking them to assist you with an activity like cleaning the board before classmates return.
 Or, you can try a classroom breathing activity where every student takes a few deep breaths together before getting back into the swing of things.

 Be as proactive (and less reactive) as possible.
-If students with ADHD continue to fidget, give them something to help them refocus their attention while still being able to listen to what’s going on in class.
+If students with ADHD continue to fidget, give them something to help them refocus their attention while still being able to listen to what’s going on in class—because listening teaches much more than academic content.
 Tangible objects like a fidget spinner or stress ball really help in times like these.

 Preparing students with ADHD for homework

 Did you know it takes a student with ADHD 3X as long to do an assignment at home compared to doing it at school?

 Sometimes, it might be helpful to reduce or differentiate homework assignments for students with ADHD to only what’s necessary or essential.

 Here are a few ideas on how to do that:

 - Try a combination of one-word and multiple choice answers instead of essays.